Your 20’s are an important age.

 5) College does not guarantee money

 Don’t be fooled into thinking that if you “become” a lawyer or a doctor or whatever you will be set for life.
 Go back to point 2.
 You have to be good at what you do.
-If you can’t be world class or are not willing to put in the time and effort to become world class at what you do (perhaps you don’t have the IQ to be a lawyer for example), give up and find something else.
+If you can’t be world class at it for whatever reason.
+You’re not willing to put in the time and effort or perhaps you don’t have the IQ, talent or skills then give up and do something else.

 College does not guarantee money.
 It puts you in debt first and foremost, it may give you the right connections if you go to a good school and it’s required for certain professions.
 But money is not something you get by going to school automatically.